tclark/op-intermediate-app-dev/11-patterns-singleton/11-patterns-singeltons.md

 The description above is pretty clear and helpful, which can't be said of all the descriptions in *GoF*.
 Both points are important:
   - We only want to have one instance of a singleton object.
-  - We want to be able te access this object easily anywhere in our code.
+  - We want to be able to access this object easily anywhere in our code.

 In Python, `None` is a singleton.

-Typically we implement a singleton by implementing the class' constructor so that it always returns int eh same instance.
-The authors of *GoF* didn't do it that way, becuase they were working with a version of C++ that made this impossible.
+Typically we implement a singleton by implementing the class' constructor so that it always returns the same instance.
+The authors of *GoF* didn't do it that way, because they were working with a version of C++ that made this impossible.
 Instead, they took the following approach:

 ```
 class SoloGoF:
     _instance = None  # This is a class variable

     def __init__(self):
-        raise RuntimeError(’Use instance() instead.’)
+        raise RuntimeError('Use instance() instead.')

     @classmethod
     def instance(cls):